-I respectfully submit the results of our quality control review (QCR) of the independent auditor's report on the Surface Transportation Board's (STB) audited financial statements for fiscal years 2021 and 2020.
+I respectfully submit the results of our quality control review (QCR) of the independent auditor's report on the Surface Transportation Board's (STB) audited financial statements for fiscal years 2022 and 2021.

-We contracted with the independent public accounting firm Allmond & Company, LLC (Allmond), to audit STB's financial statements as of and for the fiscal year ended September 30, 2021; provide an opinion on those financial statements; and report on internal control over financial reporting, compliance with laws, and other matters.
-The contract required the audit to be performed in accordance with U.S. generally accepted Government auditing standards; Office of Management and Budget audit guidance; and the Government Accountability Office's and Council of the Inspectors General on Integrity and Efficiency's Financial Audit Manual.
-Leon Snead & Company, P.C., under contract to the Office of the Inspector General, audited STB's fiscal year 2020 financial statements and expressed an unmodified opinion on those statements.
+We contracted with the independent public accounting firm Allmond & Company, LLC, to audit STB's financial statements as of and for the fiscal years ended September 30, 2022, and September 30, 2021; provide an opinion on those financial statements; and report on internal control over financial reporting, compliance with laws, and other matters.
+The contract required the audit to be performed in accordance with U.S. generally accepted Government auditing standards; Office of Management and Budget audit guidance; and the Government Accountability Office's and Council of the Inspectors General on Integrity and Efficiency's Financial Audit Manual.1

-Allmond's Report
+Independent Auditor's Report

-In its report on the audit of STB's financial statements for fiscal year 2021, dated November 11, 2021, Allmond states that
+In its audit report, dated November 06, 2022, Allmond states that